swei5/michigan_notes/FIN-408/3 Mutual Funds, ETFs, Hedge Funds.md

 		- Also allow shareholders to redeem shares on at least a daily basis
 	- **Hedge funds**:
 		- No specific rules on valuation or pricing
-		- In addition, new investors typically must pledge to keep their money in a hedge fund for at least one year
+		- New investors typically must pledge to keep their money in a hedge fund for at least one year
 ```